scipy-conference/scipy_proceedings/papers/aero_nn_vila/aero_nn_vila.rst

 the first set using our deep neural network estimator resulted in very low and inconsistent scores.
 It was apparent that the data was very unlike the training data initially provided.
 Team Platypus estimates that only half of the first unlabeled set was like the training set.
-Our solutions for this datasets relied exclusively on expert engineering feature extraction and shallow classification techniques.
+Our solutions for these datasets relied exclusively on expert engineering feature extraction and shallow classification techniques.
 Only one of the competitors achieved a higher score (0.8 points) for this set.